• Skip to primary navigation

 “Phone number used too many times”✅ Yes❌ No

-“Registration error” / “Max accounts”✅ Tied to banned data⚠️ Fix with new device
+“Registration error” or “Max accounts”✅ Tied to banned data⚠️ Can be fixed

 What Kind of Bans Does Grindr Issue

-1. Server-side ban (often permanent): tied to device ID and IP.
+1. Server-side bans are permanent and tied to your device ID and IP.
 They happen after serious or repeated guideline violations, even for “no apparent reason”.

-2. Local app-block: caused by app-side issues and often fixed by reinstalling.
+2. Local app blocks are caused by technical issues and can be fixed by reinstalling the app.

-3. Temporary suspension: time-limited, usually shown with a notice, and may typically be lifted after 1 to 6 weeks, but it is uncertain.
+3. Temporary suspensions are time-limited and usually shown with a notice (they last 1 to 6 weeks, but the duration is uncertain).

-If you see “Your account has been banned” or “Something went wrong”, and switching networks does not help, that’s a strong sign of a server-side ban.
+If you see “Your account has been banned” or “Something went wrong”, and switching networks does not help, that’s a sign you’re permanently banned on Grindr.

-Permanent bans are issued when the Grindr guidelines are violated: harassment, illegal activity, being a minor, links, spam, etc. – repeated reports, even unjust ones, have the same effect.
+Permanent bans are issued when you break the rules: harassment, illegal activity, being a minor, spam, etc.; repeated reports, even unjust ones, have the same effect.

 Submit an appeal through the Help Center option “I want to appeal a ban”.
 It’ll go to a team separate from the one that issued the ban.